marrlab/HistoGPT/README.md

 print(out.size())
 ```

-After the model weight is downloaded, we can generate pathology reports from image features.
+After downloading the model weight, we can generate pathology reports from image features.
 A step-by-step guide is provided in the notebook "histogpt_notebook.ipynb".
 ```python
 import h5py
 from transformers import BioGptTokenizer